Last Updated on August 14, 2023 by Katrina

 In a Nutshell: A Fairmont hotel is the kind of luxury property that seems to define its location, rather than the other way around.
 When the company in the late 1800s, its first palatial hotels became destinations along the Canadian Pacific Railway.
-Notable examples are Fairmont Banff Springs and Fairmont Chateau Lake Louise.
+Notably, examples are Fairmont Banff Springs and Fairmont Chateau Lake Louise.
 In the decades since, Fairmonts have spread across 30 countries—with a penchant for grand-dame hotels in big cities and resort areas.
 Iconic Fairmont properties include The Plaza in New York City, The Fairmont San Francisco in addition to The Savoy in London.

-In 2016, Fairmont Hotels were acquired by AccorHotels.
+In 2016, Fairmont Hotels was acquired by AccorHotels.

 What to Expect: A Fairmont is often the standout hotel in any location.
 Expect a dramatic lobby and restaurants or bars that are their own destinations.
-Fairmont hotels outside of cities typically have golf courses or easy access to skiing.
+In addition, Fairmont hotels outside of cities typically have golf courses or easy access to skiing.
 All Fairmonts tend to have meeting and banquet spaces, as well as sumptuous spas.

 Design: In keeping with their status, Fairmonts tend to be a little formal, but always characteristic of their settings.
 Think magnificent mountain lodges in the Canadian Rockies, Spanish haciendas in Sonoma and palatial pomp in Quebec City.